nupfel/nofuss/README.md

 ## The protocol

-Version 1.1 of the protocol is simple.
+Current version of the protocol is simple.
 The client device does a GET request to a custom URL along with some headers defining:

 |header|description|example|
 |-|-|-|